yara89/oscillator-visual-sound/README.md

 # oscillator-visual-sound

-This is my experimentation with P5.js library... created for fun mouse controled visuals and sounds.
+This is the result of my first experimentation with P5.js library... created for fun; mouse controled visuals and sounds.

 Please let me know what improvemnts I can do to improve the code!